-When estimating the ECLs, the Company considers two scenarios (an optimistic case, and a negative case).
-Each of these is associated with different PDs.

-The ECL for debt instruments measured at FVOCI does not reduce the carrying amount of these financial assets in the statement of financial position, which remains at fair value.
-Instead, an amount equal to the allowance that would arise if the assets were measured at amortised cost is recognised in OCI as an accumulated impairment amount, with a corresponding charge to profit or loss.
-The accumulated loss recognised in OCI is recycled to the profit and loss upon derecognition of the assets.

-3. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)

-3.6 Financial instruments – initial recognition and subsequent measurement (continued)

-3.6.2 Financial liabilities

 Initial recognition and measurement

 Financial liabilities are classified, at initial recognition, as financial liabilities at fair value through profit or loss, loans and borrowings, payables, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.

 All financial liabilities are recognized initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.